Academy of Cinematographic Arts and Sciences of Spain

 The Academy of Cinematographic Arts and Sciences of Spain (Academia de las Artes y las Ciencias Cinematográficas de España) is a professional organisation dedicated to the promotion and development of Spanish cinema.
 Founded in 1986, it is responsible for the annual Goya Awards, Spain's principal film awards.
 It is headquartered in Madrid.

 It is a founding member of the Film Academy Network Europe (FAN) and the Ibero-American Federation of Academies of Cinematographic Arts and Sciences (FIACINE).

+Since 2022, the academy is presided by Fernando Méndez-Leite.

 History

 The seed of the academy lies in a meeting of film industry professionals convened by producer Alfredo Matas at Madrid's O'Pazo Restaurant on 12 November 1985.
 A list of attendees to the meeting is listed as follows: